avdol0521/live-breh/content/h4k2liv3/Task files/T1-16-SQHell.md

 			- `id`
 			- `password`
 			- `username`
-- an image of the output cuz why not:
+- an image of the output cuz why not:<br>
 ![[SQHellPyOutput1.png]]

 - another python script to get the flag column from the flag table: